-Interest Rate on FD for 3 Year 2023
+Interest Rate on Fixed Deposit for 3 Years 2023

 FD Account is a safer investment alternative.
 It is quick, easy to operate and can be opened with minimal documents.
 In an FD Account, you deposit a certain amount for a fixed period.
 The FD tenure starts from 7 days and goes up to 10 years.
 Banks offer higher interest rates on fixed deposits and fixed for whole tenure once FD account gets opened.